 In CRM Online, contacts are people you do business with and accounts are the companies they work for.
 If your current Outlook contacts are the names of people that you do business with, importing the Outlook contacts is a streamlined process because the field names are the same in both systems.

 After you install CRM for Outlook, you can use the Add Contacts Wizard to add contacts directly from Outlook into CRM Online.
-More information: Import contacts.
+More information: Help & Training: Import contacts.

 Import other types of data into Microsoft Dynamics CRM Online

 Using the CRM Online Import Data Wizard, you can import many types of customer data stored in comma-separated value (.csv) format.
 Many spreadsheet programs that you use to store data, such as Microsoft Office Excel, provide an option to convert the data into .csv format when you save it.
 Many browser-based email programs enable you to save your contacts information to a file in (.csv) format.